puppetlabs/puppet-docs/source/pe/3.1/quick_writing.markdown

 This class **declares** other classes with the `include` function.
 Note the "if" conditional that sets different classes for different OS's using the `$osfamily` fact.
 For more information about declaring classes, see [the modules and classes chapters of Learning Puppet](/learning/modules1.html).

 * **On the console,** remove all of the previous example classes from your nodes and groups, using the "edit" button in each node or group page.
 Be sure to leave the `pe_*` classes in place.
-* Add the `site::basic` class to the console with the "add class" button in the sidebar.
+* Add the `site::basic` class to the console with the "add classes" button in the sidebar as before.
 * Assign the `site::basic` class to the default group.

 > Your nodes are now receiving the same configurations as before, but with a simplified interface in the console.
 Instead of deciding which classes a new node should receive, you can decide what _type_ of node it is and take advantage of decisions you made earlier.